flawwan/CTF-Candy/README.md

     * `?exec=5*5`
             If it returns `25` we have  `command injection`.
             Backend is probably running :

             eval($_GET['exec'])`

+### Page source
+The source of the page often includes hints where to look.

 * Commented out links
     ```html